wilm0x42/CPP_Class/README.md

-# C++ Class
+# C++ Class - now defunct
-This repo contains all the tools and resources I'm creating and using for the C++ class I teach.
+This repo contains all the tools and resources I was creating and using for the C++ class I taught.

 Here's a summary of what you'll find in the root of this repo: